ocodificador/rubym/README.md

 ## A Ruby binding and driver for the GT.M language and database ##

-Version 0.0.1 - 2016 Jan 06  - The NodeM is used as base of this one
+Version 0.0.1 - 2016 Jan 06  - The NodeM was used as base of this one

 ## Disclaimer ##